userbotindo/caligo/README.md

 ## Compatibility

 Caligo should work with all Linux-based operating systems.

-This program is tested partially on Windows and not officially tested on macOS, but there shouldn't be any problem if you install the correct dependencies.
+This program tested partially on MacOs M1 and not officially support for windows.

 ## Installation

-Caligo uses MongoDB Atlas for it database, you can get it free at <https://www.mongodb.com/> and save the uri for use on config or env variable.
+Caligo uses MongoDB Atlas for it database, you can get it free at <https://www.mongodb.com/> and save the uri for use on config and to generate your session.

 Obviously you need git, and it should be already installed on major operating systems linux based.